WHAT IS DUAL CREDIT?

 - Informatics - Be a part of this growing industry by pursuing an Informatics (20 credits) or Salesforce Administrator (22 credits) certificate.

 - Business Administration - Ivy Tech offers a variety of short-term certificates related to business, ranging from 9-21 credits each.
 Highlights include Digital Marketing, Human Resources Management, Business Information Technology, and Insurance.

-- Indiana College Core - Many high school students taking classes at Ivy Tech pursue the Indiana College Core, which is a long-term certificate offered by Ivy Tech.
+- Indiana College Core - Many high school students taking classes at Ivy Tech pursue the Indiana College Core.
 The core consists of a block of 30 hours of transferable college credit covering six different academic categories that fulfill general education requirements for a bachelor’s degree.
 The six categories are written communication, speaking and listening, quantitative reasoning, scientific ways of knowing, and social and behavioral ways of knowing.
 Any student who satisfactorily completes the core can transfer that coursework to another public college or university in Indiana.

 We’ve put together a handy checklist (PDF) to help track a student’s progress toward the Indiana College core:

 Not sure which career direction to head?
 We understand that choosing a career pathway can be difficult work.
 Check out this helpful, easy-to-read career guide (in the format of an online flip book) developed by the Indiana Governor’s Workforce Cabinet.
 It contains information to help you navigate your way through your career and technical education (CTE) choices and descriptions for 15 different in-demand fields in Indiana.